spring-epfl/SSCred/README.md

 * Abe's Blind signature<sup>[2](#cn2)</sup>
 * Blinded Pedersen commitment

-## Install
+## Requirement
-SSCred is dependent on `petlib` library.
-Before installing `petlib` you need to ensure that `libssl-dev`, `python-dev`, and `libffi-dev` are installed.
+SSCred depends on the `petlib` library.
+Before installing the library make sure that  `libssl-dev`, `python-dev`, and `libffi-dev` packages are installed on your machine.
 You can use following commands on Ubuntu/Debian to install them.

 ```
 sudo apt-get install python-dev